Arslan-34/Multilingual_tts_app/README.md

 Bahria University Islamabad

 ## License
-This app is built for trial task learning purposes only
+This app is built for learning purposes only.